-The survey used telephone interviews using a structured questionnaire based on subjective global impressions of change for various parkinsonian symptoms and yes/no questions on adverse effects.
+The use of medical cannabis (MC) is controversial.
+Support for its benefits is based on small clinical series.
+The aim of this study was to report the results of a standardized interview study that retrospectively assessed the effects of MC on symptoms of Parkinson disease (PD) and its adverse effects in patients treated for at least 3 months.
 Medical cannabis was found to improve symptoms of PD in the initial stages of treatment and did not cause major adverse effects in this pilot, 2-center, retrospective survey.
 The extent of use and the reported effects lend support to further development of safer and more effective drugs derived from Cannabis sativa.

 Medicinal cannabis use is topical in the media in Ireland.
 A recent Health Products Regulatory Authority review, however, has recommended against its use for patients with chronic pain.
 This is despite evidence for its effectiveness in this patient’s cohort and the inadequate pain management of these patients.
 The study highlights the attitudes of chronic pain patients in Ireland towards medicinal cannabis.
 It shows their desire to have medical cannabis legalised for chronic pain and that they view it as a reasonable pain management option.